All Episodes

 These are the people urging Obama to sign a petition to throw Ben Affleck off the Batman movie.

-People that have never heard Obama if you missed the first hour of the program what really has the people this country upset today is Ben Affleck has been cast as an ex Batman and people are outraged and they've gone to the White House website demanding in petitions that Obama do something about I'm not kidding you.
+People that have never heard Obamacare, if you missed the first hour of the program, what really has the people of this country upset today is Ben Affleck has been cast as the next Batman, and people are outraged, and they've gone to the White House website demanding in petitions that Obama do something about it.

-I don't know who's playing a love interest I haven't gotten that far.
+I don't know who's playing a love interest.

-The Batman doesn't have a love interest.
+Batman doesn't have a love interest.

-I kid you not meanwhile our intellectual high brows are debating the commas and the semicolons and the capital letters in the policy papers of Obamacare gotta take a quick time out my friends you sit tight.
+Meanwhile, our intellectual eyebrows are debating the commas and the semicolons and the capital letters in the policy papers of Obamacare.

 We'll be back and roll right on.